Random Sampling with Removal

-The Sampling Lemma has many other applications in computational geometry when $x_{r+1}$ can be bounded; in a number of relevant cases, we do not only know the expected value $v_r$ but the complete probability distribution $p_{\ell}=\text{Pr}[|V(R)|=\ell], \ell\leq n$, or tail estimates for $|V(R)|$~\cite{Sampling}.
+In this abstract setting, $(H,V)$ is called a \emph{consistent space}, a notion introduced here for the first time.
+For a formal definition see Definition~\ref{def_consistent} below.

-In this paper, we address the following more general question in the abstract setting: Suppose that we sample a set $R\subseteq H$ of size $r\leq n$ uniformly at random, but then we remove a subset $K_R\subseteq R$ of a fixed size $k$, according to an arbitrary but fixed rule.
+Our general question in this abstract setting is: Suppose that we sample a set $R\subseteq H$ of size $r\leq n$ uniformly at random, but then we remove a subset $\K(R)\subseteq R$ of a fixed size $k$, according to an arbitrary but fixed rule.